intel/hexl/README.md

 ## Building Intel HEXL

 Intel HEXL can be built in several ways.
 Intel HEXL has been uploaded to the [Microsoft vcpkg](https://github.com/microsoft/vcpkg) C++ package manager, which supports Linux, macOS, and Windows builds.
 See the vcpkg repository for instructions to build Intel HEXL with vcpkg, e.g. run `vcpkg install hexl`.
-There may be some delay in uploading porting the latest release to vcpkg, so please build from source to use the latest change in Intel HEXL.
+There may be some delay in uploading porting the latest release to vcpkg.
+Intel HEXL provides port files to build the latest version with vcpkg.
+Run `vcpkg install hexl --overlay-ports=/path/to/hexl/port/hexl`.
+For detailed explanation, see instruction for building vcpkg port using overlays provided by vcpkg.

 Intel HEXL also supports a build using the CMake build system.
 See below for the instructions to build Intel HEXL from source using CMake.